 4. Make Cooking Fit You

-When I started cooking I began questioning the advice I gave people as an RD like: “Use chicken breasts instead of thighs or legs, whole grains instead of refined grains and little salt.”
+When I started cooking I began questioning the advice I gave people as an RD like: “Use chicken breasts instead of thighs or legs, whole grains instead of refined grains and a little salt.”
 Now I realize that it’s much better to give yourself permission to utilize all food and ingredients to make food satisfying.
 And you don’t have to sacrifice nutrition when you focus on balance over the long haul.
 This just happens to be the subject in my recent podcast episode with Katie Morford.

 And if you want to teach your kids to cook, forget the dream of them coming to you wanting to cook a new vegetable.
-Most kids like to start with baking, Morford explains, so start meet your kids where they are.
+Most kids like to start with baking, Morford explains, so start meeting your kids where they are.
 It will eventually lead to more cooking of all types of food.

 5. Kids are Not Little Adults

 Nothing is more frustrating than viewing kids eating from adult eyes.
 As I have written over and over, the way children develop — and how each individual is different — explains why kids eat the way they do.
 Whether it’s picky eating, a preference for carbs, or eating a lot or what seems like too little, please take the time to understand what’s behind the way children eat at different stages.
 It will make it easier to find ways to help kids Put Their Best Fork Forward now and when they are grown.